antonisstathis/Sleeping-barber/README.md

 # Sleeping-barber

-Επίλυση του προβλήματος sleeping barber με χρήση σημαφόρων και monitor.
+Solve sleeping barber problem using semaphores and monitor in java.